aws-samples/aws-iot-greengrass-component-gstreamer-frame-grabber/README.md

 The `RUN` command of the `Dockerfile` will install all the packages needed.
 The current build is based on Ubuntu 20.04, but it is certainly possible to create a smaller, more targetted image.

+**Open the Dockerfile in your editor**, make the following changes.

 Note the export of the Time Zone -- the GStreamer install will pause (and fail) if this is not set.

 1. set `TZ` to your [time zone](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).